 Losing riders like Luis Salom and F1 drivers like Jules Bianchi is always hard on the fans and other professionals of the sport.
 Do you believe there will come a time where the risk will be shrunk to the absolute minimum?

-Losing heroes like those is tremendously sad to accept.
+Losing heroes like those are tremendously sad to accept.
 We work a lot with the riders, the circuit owners, the manufacturers and motorcycle gear companies to improve race safety as much as possible.
 We have achieved great improvements, such as the overall airbags in the leathers but there is still room to improve.
 We will continue working to reduce the risk of our sport as much as possible, but there will always be the element of danger in this kind of racing.

 Formula E was a completely new step in motorsport.
 Do you think Formula 1 or MotoGP should make any drastic changes in the near future?